Q.1. The enzyme enterokinase helps in conversion of

-The pancreatic juice contains sodium bicarbonate, three proenzymes; trypsinosen, chymotrypsinogen and procarboxypeptidase and some enzymes such as elastase, pancreatic a-amylase, DNase, RNase and pancreatic lipase.
-It helps in the digestion of starch, proteins, fats and nucleic acids.
+Sol.
+The pancreatic juice contains sodium bicarbonate, three proenzymes: trypsinogen, chymotrypsinogen, and procarboxypeptidase and some enzymes such as elastase, pancreatic a-amylase, DNase, RNase and pancreatic lipase.
+It helps in the digestion of starch, proteins, fats, and nucleic acids.

-Q.8.
-A baby boy aged two years is admitted to play school and passes through a dental check-up.
+Q.11.
+A baby boy aged two years is admitted to playschool and passes through a dental check-up.
 The demist observed that the boy had twenty teeth.
 Which teeth were absent?
-(2017)

-Boy aged two years will have milk teeth Milk teeth of man include 8 incisors, 4 canines 8 molar.
+Sol.
+Boy aged two years will have milk teeth of man include 8 incisors, 4 canines, 8 molars.
 Premolars are absent.